UniversalDependencies/docs/_u-dep/obl-tmod.md

 A temporal modifier is a subtype of the [obl]() relation: if the modifier is specifying a time, it is labeled as `tmod`.

+**⚠️ Beginning with the version 2.15 release, most English corpora use the new [obl:unmarked]() relation instead.
+So the examples below do not reflect current practice for English. ⚠️**

 ~~~ sdparse
 Last night , I swam in the pool
 obl:tmod(swam, night)